Reed-CompBio/GrapheryExecutor/README.md

 ```

 in which the `version` field has to match the executor version to make the request acceptable.
 The option is detailed here (link coming soon).

+Note that the version in the example may not always be up to date.
+Please update the version to the corresponding server version.

 Once the request is executed, the server will return a response like the following whose structure is detailed here (link coming soon).